Skip to main content

 Claim C1: End-to-End Encryption for All Message Content

-All messages between owners and agents are encrypted using the Double Ratchet protocol with X3DH (Extended Triple Diffie-Hellman) key exchange.
+All messages between owners and agents are encrypted using MLS (RFC 9420) as the primary protocol, with Double Ratchet (X3DH key exchange) as a fallback for legacy 1:1 sessions.
 Symmetric encryption uses XChaCha20-Poly1305, which provides authenticated encryption with a 192-bit nonce, eliminating nonce reuse risk.
 Evidence:

 • Encryption and decryption occur exclusively in the client (packages/crypto/ library shared between web and plugin).